Uganda’s Best National Parks-Plus other Tourist Destinations

 The park is excellent for wildlife game drives, a boat safari up the River Nile.
 A Hike up along Murchison Falls.

-There is an abundance of wildlife found here including a large number of Elephants, Buffaloes, Antelopes and various species of birds including water birds.
+There is an abundance of wildlife found here, including a large number of Elephants, Buffaloes, Antelopes, and various species of birds including water birds.

 Kidepo Valley National Park:

-Kidepo Valley National Park is a fabulous wildlife park in Northeastern Uganda – when on a game drive you have the feeling that you are all alone here and alone you are in the most remote park in Uganda and for that matter East Africa.
+Kidepo Valley National Park is a fabulous wildlife park in Northeastern Uganda – when on a game drive, you have the feeling that you are all alone here and alone you are in the most remote park in Uganda and for that matter East Africa.

 Kidepo Valley Park is a rugged, beautiful park that is like Africa that you imagined it to be, but only better.
 A park not to be missed.
-It is on many people’s bucket list, and yet it receives less than ten visitors per day.
+It is on many people’s bucket lists, and yet it receives less than ten visitors per day.
 Africa without the crowds.

-CNN named it the Number 3 Wildlife Park in all of Africa – to us it is Africa as it was 50 years ago.
+CNN named it the Number 3 Wildlife Park in all of Africa – to us, it is Africa as it was 50 years ago.
 The Wanderlust Movement’s – survey among Travel Bloggers came up with Kidepo Valley Park and the Karamoja Region as the top African Travel Destination for 2017.

 Some have called Kidepo Valley Park a Lost Eden, others as said, Africa as it used to be, those who visit here are overwhelmed by the Rugged Beauty, the wildlife, and Cultures.